nhatthai/terraform-manage-auth0-example/README.md

 # Auth0 Management with Terraform
 + Manage Auth0 Configuration with Terraform
 + Store Terraform state files to Azure Storage
-+ Using GitHub Action for deployment
++ Using GitHub Actions for deployment

 ## Requirements
 ### Create an account Auth0